pm2-hive/pm2-hive.github.io/docs/features/app-declaration.md

 ### Environment definition

-You'll need to use `--env <envname>` to tell pm2 to use specific environnement defined inside a process file :
+You'll need to use `--env <envname>` to tell pm2 to use specific environment defined inside a process file :

 ```json
 {